About the Author

 So far, I've written three middle grade novels: Gaby, Lost and Found, which was named Best Youth Chapter book by the International Latino Book Awards and a Bank Street College of Education’s Best Books of 2014.
 I'm only mentioning the award and recognition because students always ask me about it.
 My second middle-grade novel, Allie, First At Last, was released by Scholastic in Spring 2016 and received a starred-review from Kirkus.

 I'm super proud of the novels I've written because they're exactly the type of books I would have enjoyed when I was a child.
+I'm currently working on my fifth book, which will be a continuation (of sorts) of my first novel, Gaby, Lost and Found.
 If you want to read a more "official" author bio, please click here. :)

 Other facts you should know about me